 Simple English definitions for legal terms

-Read a random definition: block interest
+Read a random definition: discovery immunity

 A hot-cargo agreement is when a union and an employer agree to stop doing business with another employer that the union is having a dispute with.
 This means they won't use, sell, or transport any of the products from that employer.
 However, most of these agreements are not allowed anymore because of a law called the Landrum-Griffin Act.
 This law was made to stop corruption in unions and prevent certain types of boycotts.